-Guidelines for Students in Support of Free Expression Through Protests and Demonstrations at the Homewood Campus
+Guidelines for Students in Support of Free Expression Through Protests and Demonstrations

 These guidelines emerge from our commitment to academic freedom as a fundamental value of the university, articulated in our PDF Document: Statement of Principles on Academic Freedom.
-Academic freedom depends on free expression and requires a commitment to maintaining a climate that fuels the discovery and dissemination of ideas through speech, reason and debate.
+Academic freedom depends on free expression and requires a commitment to maintaining a climate that fuels the discovery and dissemination of ideas through speech, reason, and debate.

 Accordingly, these guidelines are designed to support the right to engage in acts of public expression and the right of an audience to receive that expression.
-Any negative short-term effects of airing controversial views – provided those views are expressed in ways that do not threaten, incite violence or raise demonstrable health or safety concerns – are outweighed by the long-term benefits to our community of a robust exchange of ideas.
+Any negative short-term effects of airing controversial views—provided those views are expressed in ways that do not threaten, incite violence, or raise demonstrable health or safety concerns—are outweighed by the long-term benefits to our community of a robust exchange of ideas.

 General Guidelines

-The University strives to actively support and promote acts of public expression on campus.
+The university strives to actively support and promote acts of public expression on campus.

-In working to support free speech and expression, the University is also protective of the health and safety of all members of our community (students, faculty, and staff).
+In working to support free speech and expression, the university is also protective of the health and safety of all members of our community (students, faculty, and staff).
 We are committed to establishing a safe environment in which free speech and expression can take place by:

 1. ensuring the physical health and safety of our community;

-3. prohibiting any inciting of violence.
+3. prohibiting the incitement of violence.

 Additional Information